gregwebs/bitcoin-docker-dev/README.md

     ./build.sh

 Configuring can be done with `CONFIGURE_OPTS`.
-Currently the Berkeley DB code isn't getting included properly

     CONFIGURE_OPTS="--disable-wallet" ./build.sh

 `./docker-env` runs a command in the docker build environment.
-To rebuild without re-configuring, run
+For example, to rebuild without re-doing setup steps and configuring, run

     ./docker-env make